-Undoubtedly, the best known of all cactus species is the huge saguaro (pronounced sawaro), which has provided a decorative background in countless western films, but is in fact of a rather limited distribution, growing only in the Sonoran Desert of Mexico and southern Arizona, and in a small area of adjacent California.
+Undoubtedly, the best known cactus species is the huge saguaro (pronounced ‘sawaro’), which has provided a decorative background in countless western films, but is in fact of a rather limited distribution, growing only in the Sonoran Desert of Mexico and southern Arizona, and in a small area of adjacent California.

 In May, clusters of large white flowers emerge at the tip of the ‘arms’.
 They open in the evening, bloom until noon the following day, and then wither.
 However, this is ample time for the large majority of the flowers to be pollinated by insects, birds, or leaf-nosed bats of the family Phyllostomatidae.
 These bats feed almost exclusively on pollen of large desert flowers.

 Each of the green fruits contains up to about 2,000 seeds.
-The fruits open in July, revealing the red, sweet pulp, which surrounds the seeds.
+The fruits open in July, revealing red, sweet pulp around the seeds.
 This pulp is much praised by a large variety of animals, which, by eating the pulp, spread the seeds.
-Indigenous peoples like the Tohono O’Odham collect the fruits, producing juice and jam from them.
+Previously, indigenous peoples like the Tohono O’Odham collected the fruits, making juice and jam from them.

-An old saguaro produces hundreds of thousands of seeds annually, and when it is around 200 years old, it may have produced up towards 40 million.
-Only a tiny fraction of this enormous amout of seeds will sprout, and even fewer will attain old age.
+An old saguaro produces hundreds of thousands of seeds annually, and at the age of 200 years, it may have produced up towards 40 million.
+Only a tiny fraction of this enormous number of seeds will sprout, and even fewer will attain old age.